From Ryder Cup hosts to PGA championship courses, it’s time to play a round of golf at these wonderful Leeds clubs.

 Scarcroft Golf Club, Scarcroft, Leeds, West Yorkshire, LS14 3BQ.

 Headingley Golf Club

 Founded in 1892, Headingley Golf Course is the oldest golf club in Leeds.
-100 years on, its location remains completely rural, so you can still enjoy breathtaking views while you play.
+100 years on, its location remains rural, so you can still enjoy breathtaking views while you play.
 The 1906 clubhouse offers panoramic views of the historic green and has outdoor seating for sunnier days.
-You’ll also find a well-stocked pro shop with experienced staff on-hand to help you find the right gear.
+You’ll also find a well-stocked pro shop with experienced staff to help you find the right gear.